hb2101/hb2101/README.md

 # Hey there, I'm Hetal! 👋

-I'm an MS Computer Science student at **NYU** (GPA: 3.89) with 3 years of industry experience as a Software Engineer at SLB.
+I'm a Computer Science student at **NYU** (GPA: 3.89) with 3 years of industry experience as a Software Engineer at SLB.
 I love building things at the intersection of **full-stack development**, **cloud infrastructure**, and **machine learning** — from fine-tuning LLMs to architecting distributed systems that handle millions of records.

 Previously, I worked on high-availability payroll systems serving 1M+ employees across 14 countries.
 Now I'm deep in grad school, shipping projects across ML, cloud, and systems programming.